Studies & Opinions

 countries were most similar to each other – Ceylon and Nepal

 or West Germany and East Germany.
 Most picked the latter.
-But

 It should be noted that regression-tree models